-Basic loss per common share is computed by dividing the net loss by the weighted average number of shares of common stock outstanding for each period.
-Diluted loss per share is computed by dividing the net loss by the weighted average number of shares of common stock outstanding plus the dilutive effect of shares issuable through the common stock equivalents.
+Basic loss per common share is computed by dividing the net loss by the weighted average number of shares of Common Stock outstanding for each period.
+Diluted loss per share is computed by dividing the net loss by the weighted average number of shares of Common Stock outstanding plus the dilutive effect of shares issuable through the common stock equivalents.
 The weighted-average number of common shares outstanding excludes common stock equivalents because their inclusion would be anti-dilutive.
-As of December 31, 2023, 197,560 stock options were excluded from dilutive earnings per share as their effects were anti-dilutive.
+As of December 31, 2024, 870,449 stock options, 55,000 warrants, and 243,100 unvested restricted stock units ("RSUs") were excluded from dilutive earnings per share as their effects were anti-dilutive.